MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Copy after selection is made

 When set to `true`, a selection is immediately copied to your clipboard upon creation.
+Right clicking will always paste in this case.
 When set to `false`, the selection persists and awaits further action.
+Right clicking will copy the selection.

 **Property name:** `copyOnSelect`